drand/website/docs/blog/2023-05-24-drand-explainer.md

 What constitutes a random number?
 There are some fancy mathematical definitions, but stated simply: it's a number that cannot be guessed at a rate better than chance.
 Suppose we choose a random number in the range 1 and 100 (including 100).
-If we asked 100 people to guess our number, we would expect one of those people guess the number correctly (on average), even with a fully random selection process.
+If we asked 100 people to guess our number, on average only one of those people would guess the number correctly, even with a fully random selection process.

 For cryptographic purposes, it's often important that two people don't select the same random random number - as an example, if two people used the same random number as their Bitcoin private key, they'd be sharing a wallet (and the wallet's funds)!
 While this is impossible to prevent, cryptographic schemes use astronomically large number ranges (on the order of the number of atoms in the universe!) to ensure users get unique random numbers if they use proven selection methods.